Sustainability

 7.1.1 Corporate Identity

-Within the sphere of CI and based on our vision, the goal is to formulate objectives, measures, risk/opportunity assessments and time plans, in which responsibilities are assigned, in order to formulate specific guiding principles that enable consistency across both internal and external communications.
+Within the sphere of CI and based on our vision, the goal is to formulate objectives, measures, risk/opportunity assessments and time plans, in which responsibilities are assigned, to formulate specific guiding principles that enable consistency across both internal and external communications.
 This process is being implemented and has yielded initial results since 2022.
 A clear allocation of responsibilities within departments and further development of the governance structure are linked to this.

 Guiding principles for sustainability